acquia/cloud-hooks/README.md

 Example: If the Dev environment is deploying the master branch and you drag Dev code to Stage, the code-deploy arguments will be like:

-    code-deploy mysite test master tags/2011-11-05 mysite@svn-3.devcloud.hosting.acquia.com:mysite.git git
+    post-code-deploy mysite test master tags/2011-11-05 mysite@svn-3.devcloud.hosting.acquia.com:mysite.git git

-### db-copy
+### post-db-copy

-The db-copy hook is run whenever you use the Workflow page to copy a database from one environment to another.
+The post-db-copy hook is run whenever you use the Workflow page to copy a database from one environment to another.

-Usage: db-copy site target-env db-name source-env
+Usage: post-db-copy site target-env db-name source-env

 * site: The site name.
 This is the same as the Acquia Cloud username for the site.
 * target-env: The environment to which the database was copied.